jkruppa/virDisco/README.md

 ### File setup

-While the run of the viralDetectTools many files are produced and needed.
+While the run of the virDisco many files are produced and needed.
 Therefore a good file system managment should be used and setup.
 It is not a good idea to store and save all the input and output files into one single folder.
 The package includes 10000 paired reads from a Illumina MiSeq.
 Some of the steps are redundant but will help to understand the process.

 All the files will be stored in the `main_dir`, which is located in the tmp folder of your PC.
 Change this line to use a different folder as root folder.
 Further, we need a tmp folder, here `tmp_viral_dir`,  to store all the temporal files.
 In this example it does not really matter but in a real example the intermediate files become really big and must not be stored.